About An Economic Eclipse:

 Chef Matt Stone's experience serving zero-waste culinary creations

 You will love this book if you are concerned about the current state of our planet and addictive consumption habits.
-If you need a pick-me-up to keep you from spiraling into dismay about future affairs, these stories will give you hope surrounding the incredible innovations in sustainability going on all around us.
-If you are looking to enter the workforce in a career with purpose and meaning, reading about the CEOs, economists and activists highlighted in my book, can be incredible pools of inspiration from a variety of fields.
+If you need a pick-me-up to keep you from spiraling into dismay about climate change and other environmental issues, these stories will give you hope surrounding the incredible regenerative innovations going on all around us.
+If you are looking to enter the workforce in a career with purpose and meaning, reading about the CEOs, economists and activists highlighted in my book, can be incredible pools of inspiration from a variety of industries.

-An Economic Eclipse speaks to passionate activists and forward-thinking individuals who want to re-evaluate our capitalistic economy’s social and environmental impacts.
-Holistically, the book removes the stigma of waste as a bleak end-of-life existence by revealing that it is, in fact, a creative and profitable key to our future.
+An Economic Eclipse speaks to passionate activists and forward-thinking individuals who want to re-evaluate our sell fast, sell more economy’s social and environmental sustainability.
+Holistically, the book challenges the stigma of waste as a bleak end-of-life existence by revealing that reducing it is, in fact, a creative and profitable key to our future.

 This book is written in 3 parts.

 Part 1 contains the introduction + chapters Tipping the Scales, Recipe for Sustainability and The Purchaser's Dilemma.
-In this section, I lay out statistics and stories of the trash pandemic for you to absorb and ponder, specifically in food, fashion, and other CPG industries.
-Not only do I describe the problem environmentally, but I explain the individual barriers in creating change, and implementing sustainability, despite the increasing activism around it.
+In this section, I lay out statistics and stories of the trash pandemic for you to absorb and ponder, specifically in food, fashion, and other consumer packaged goods (CPG) industries.
+Not only do I describe the problem environmentally, but I explain the behavioral barriers in creating change, and implementing sustainability, despite the increasing activism around it.
 As an environmentalist, attempting to change the habits of my own family proved to be a challenge.
-The hurdles synthesized from my own experiences trying to educate them, are woven into the principles I discuss throughout the book.
+The hurdles synthesized from my own experiences trying to educate them, are woven into the principles I discuss throughout this section and the book as a whole.

 Part 3 contains chapters Consumer Connection and Coming Full Circle.
 In these culminating chapters, I tie the knot between circularity in the corporate sector with zero-waste practices at the individual level.
 By